-NSTEMI (Non-ST segment elevation myocardial infarction) does not show a change in this specific ST segment elevation on an EKG, and generally results in less damage to the patient’s heart muscle.
+NSTEMI (Non-ST segment elevation myocardial infarction) shows a depressed ST segment on an EKG.
+It is generally thought to be a less serious heart attack.

-The location of the blockage, the length of time that blood flow is blocked, and the amount of heart muscle damage that occurs because of that reduced blood flow all determine the type of heart attack that physicians will describe.
+The location of a coronary artery blockage, the length of time that blood flow is blocked, and the amount of heart muscle damage that occurs because of that reduced blood flow all determine the type of heart attack that physicians will describe.

-But both this specific focus on an EKG reading and the lack of medical attention to the profound psychological impact of any cardiac event mean significant factors are often overlooked.
+But both this specific focus on accurately interpreting an EKG reading and the lack of medical attention to the profound psychological impact of any cardiac event can mean significant factors are often overlooked.